wandersoncferreira/code-review/README.md

 - [ ] Move more functions to `utils` to ease maintenance
 - [x] Another look at the code to avoid stateful values
   - consider using a database like forge does?
 DBs are good! done!
+  - [ ] Make DB functions safer to use out of order
 - [ ] BIG work on faces to distinguish several scenarios!
 [BLOCKER]!
   - [x] Some initial improvements on header and main sections
   - [ ] Define colors for comment sections